elvismello/nbodyProgramsTutorial/script.md

+# Simulation programs

+## Gadget 2

+The current most used (for our group) n-body simulations program.
+It's quite robust and has a lot of features, being useful for numerous needs.

+## Gadget 4

+A newer Gadget version.
+It has various improvements over Gadget 2 and 3, including some optimizations, better accuracy and scallability.

+It nativelly includes simpler, but ok, methods of star formation and cooling.

+Has a cap of 2 GB per file in the Gadget 2 format.
+The manual advises to use HDF5, since the binary file is old and a bit outdated.

+## Others

+### Gadget 3

+An updated version of Gadget 2 with numerous improvements.
+Should function in a similar way to Gadget 4, but, as Volker Springel put it, this code is confuse by times and not very expandable.
+In Gadget 4 the code should be clearer and easier to modify.

+### Ramses

+"Grid base hydrodynamical solver with adaptive mesh refinement".
+Has advantages when dealing with hydrodynamics, but is more complex to use.

+Similarly to Arepo, this code discretizes the space, basically leaving a given maximum of mass for an element of space, differing from Gadget, where the mass is discretized in the form of particles.

+### Arepo

+It uses a moving mesh, optimizing space to subdivide the mass.
+It was developed to be an efficient code structure with state of the art numerical techniques, coded in a way that any conmputational astrophysicist could develop their own specialized modules.

 # Warnings

 * Sometimes Gadget-4 snapshots written in the binary format will have strange fields that not every program will be able to read.